 Juvenile Rheumatoid Arthritis

-What should I do if I miss a dose of Celebrex?Take it as soon as you remember.
-If it is almost time for your next dose, skip the dose you missed and go back to your regular schedule.
+What should I do if I miss a dose of this medication?If you miss a dose of Celebrex, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.